ibrand/yearoftheblog.us/README.md

 ## TODO
 - Fix the mobile scroll
-- Remove the click animation on the ring
 - Try moving the RSS links to RSS instead of atom
 - Fix the spinner animation so that the speed matches up to 5 or so blogs and then randomly choose which blogs get to go in on refresh (probably template side)
 - Maybe make a roundup newsletter weekly that people can subscribe to that sends all of the blogs that updated that week